TorchSim/torch-sim/README.md

 ## Examples

-To understand how torch-sim works, start with the [comprehensive tutorials](https://radical-ai.github.io/torch-sim/user/overview.html) in the documentation.
+To understand how TorchSim works, start with the [comprehensive tutorials](https://radical-ai.github.io/torch-sim/user/overview.html) in the documentation.

 ## Core Modules

-torch-sim's structure is summarized in the [API reference](https://radical-ai.github.io/torch-sim/reference/index.html) documentation.
+TorchSim's structure is summarized in the [API reference](https://radical-ai.github.io/torch-sim/reference/index.html) documentation.

 ## License

-`torch-sim` is released under an [MIT license](LICENSE).
+TorchSim is released under an [MIT license](LICENSE).

 ## Citation

 A manuscript is in preparation.
-Meanwhile, if you use torch-sim in your research, please [cite the Zenodo archive][zenodo].
+Meanwhile, if you use TorchSim in your research, please [cite the Zenodo archive][zenodo].